If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• Overflow Protection System prevents leaks.
+• Safety: Overflow Protection System prevents water damage.

-• Sanitization option to kill bacteria.
+• Clean: Sanitize option kills bacteria.

 Cons

-• Only includes a 12-month warranty.
+• Warranty: Only includes standard 12-month coverage.

 Product Specs